IgniteUI/igniteui-docfx/en/components/grids_templates/row_editing.md

     );
 ```

-Here we are using the [`$default-palette`]({environment:sassApiUrl}/index.html#variable-default-palette) in conjuction with [`igx-color`]({environment:sassApiUrl}/index.html#function-igx-color) for generating our colors.
+Here we are using the [`$default-palette`]({environment:sassApiUrl}/index.html#variable-default-palette) in conjunction with [`igx-color`]({environment:sassApiUrl}/index.html#function-igx-color) for generating our colors.
 Both are exposed by the theme library.

 #### Include the theme

-All we have to do now is apply the theme with a sass `@include` statement.
+All we have to do now is apply the theme with a Sass `@include` statement.
 We pass our newly defined `$banner-theme` through the [`igx-banner mixin`]({environment:sassApiUrl}/index.html#mixin-igx-banner):

 ```scss
 @include igx-banner($banner-theme);
 ```

-This will apply our custom banner theme to the Row Editing's overlay.
+This will apply our custom banner theme to the Row Editing overlay.
 However, since we defined these in the global styles file, these styles will also apply to **all** banners in our application.

 #### Component styles

-Since the Row Editing overlay makes use of a lot of other components' themes, styling the overlay via the global styles is not ideal, as it can affect parts of our application that we **do not** want to style.

-The best way to go around that is to make use of Angular's [`ViewEncapsulation`](../themes/component-themes.md#view-encapsulation) and move the styles (including the [`theme/index` import](#import-theme)) to the component containing our @@igSelector.
+Since the Row Editing overlay makes use of a lot of other components' themes, styling it via the global styles can affect other parts of our application (e.g. banners, buttons, etc.).
+The best way to prevent that is to scope our banner theme.
+We can define our styles (including the [`theme/index` import](#import-theme)) in the component containing our @@igSelector.

-Since the grid renders a lot of custom content inside of its view, a simple sass `@include` statement will not properly apply our styles - we need to penetrate the grid's `ViewEncapsulation` using `::ng-deep`:
+>[!NOTE]
+>If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to penetrate this encapsulation using `::ng-deep` in order to style the grid.
+>We wrap the statement inside of a `:host` selector to prevent our styles from affecting elements *outside of* our component:

 ```scss
 // custom.component.scss